alaincaltieri/financialfallacies/_posts/2023-10-15-you_need_a_specific_degree_to_be_financially_successful.markdown

 Firstly, the statement "you need a specific degree to be financially successful" is indeed a financial fallacy.
 It's false because financial success isn't strictly tied to the degree you hold.
 Many financially successful individuals, like Bill Gates and Mark Zuckerberg, don't even have a degree.
 While some degrees might provide a higher average salary or the possibility to access certain job markets that pay well, success also depends on a myriad of other factors such as entrepreneurship skills, innovation, resilience, and even luck.

+We are often told from a young age that education is the key to success, setting a prescriptive path towards career achievement.
+Society places a lot of emphasis on academic credentials, and there are certainly professions where specific degrees are crucial such as law, medicine or engineering.
+However, equating a degree to financial success can lead us astray by overlooking other essential elements like financial literacy, entrepreneurial skills, or even opportunities in vocational careers.

 Correct financial behavior involves:
 1. Earning: The base of your financial health comes from your personal income.
 2. Saving: Everyone should have an emergency fund and save for their long-term financial goals.